 h.
 Standard Errors and Confidence Intervals for State/Regional and National Estimates

-For state/regional and national estimates, the standard errors of estimates derived from the survey will be computed using the formula: , where is the estimated assault rate, is the standard error for proportions, , and is the appropriate percentile of a t distribution.
+For state/regional and national estimates, the standard errors of estimates derived from the survey will be computed using the formula: p±t1-∝/2df×SE(p), where p is the estimated assault rate, SE(p) is the standard error for proportions, p(1-p)/nEFF , and t1-∝/2(df) is the appropriate percentile of a t distribution.
 Table 9 shows the approximate 95 percent confidence intervals for estimates based on a range of sample sizes applicable to state/regional and national estimates.
 The calculations assume that half of the sampled youth will have a completed sexual assault survey and an average design effect of 1.5, this value reflects differences in weights due to facility sampling, unequal weighting, and clustering.

 Table 9: Approximate 95% Confidence Intervals for